-- (1) If the MEC ad hoc committee determines that there is a need for the relevant category of practitioner at the ASF, the committee shall recommend to the Board a separate policy for the pertinent type of practitioner that addresses: - (a) any specific qualifications and/or training that they must possess beyond those set forth in this Policy; - (b) a detailed description of their authorized scope of practice or clinical privileges; - (c) any specific conditions that apply to their functioning within the ASF beyond those set forth in this Policy; and - (d) any supervision requirements, if applicable. - (2) In developing such policies, the MEC or ad hoc committee shall consult the appropriate department chair(s) and consider relevant state law and may contact applicable professional societies or associations.
+- (1) If the Department Committee or ad hoc committee determines that there is a need for the relevant category of practitioner at the Hospital, the committee shall recommend to the MEC and the Board a separate policy for the pertinent type of practitioner that addresses: - (a) any specific qualifications and/or training that they must possess beyond those set forth in this Policy; - (b) a detailed description of their authorized scope of practice or clinical privileges; - (c) any specific conditions that apply to their functioning within the Hospital beyond those set forth in this Policy; and - (d) any supervision requirements, if applicable. - (2) In developing such policies, the Department Committee or ad hoc committee shall consult the appropriate department chair(s) and consider relevant state law and may contact applicable professional societies or associations.
 The committee may also recommend to the Board the number of Licensed Independent Practitioners, Advanced Practice Professionals, or Allied Health Professionals that are needed in a particular category.